Sunday, January 18, 2026

 2. The Corner Blitz

 In this sneaky play, a cornerback leaves his coverage responsibilities to rush the quarterback.
-It’s particularly effective because it often catches the offense off-guard.
+The effectiveness of this play lies in its ability to surprise the offense.

 3. The Safety Blitz